Flue Systems for Cubic Mini

 Using our single-wall pipe is especially helpful if you need to offset your chimney from the stove, since you can use a set of our 45 degree elbows with our single-wall pipe.
 Cubic Mini doesn't recommend using 45 degree elbows for their stoves, but in our experience, two 45s works fine with an otherwise well-designed flue system.

-If your connector pipe goes straight from the flue flange to insulated chimney pipe, you can use Cubic Mini's double-wall pipe instead of our single-wall pipe if you like.
+If you don't need elbows in your connector pipe, you can use Cubic Mini's double-wall pipe instead of our single-wall pipe if you like.
 Use our Cubic Mini adapter on top of the Cubic Mini pipe to adapt to our single-to-double adapter.
 Then continue through the roof in insulated pipe, all the way to the chimney cap.

 Finally, if you want to use an all insulated chimney, you can attach our insulated pipe directly to the Cubic Mini flue flange.
 Use a set of sheet metal crimpers to crimp the inner wall of the pipe to fit inside the flue flange.
 We can also do this for you if you note your request in your order comments.